James Douglas, 2nd Duke of Queensberry

 Last Edited=21 Nov 2012

-He succeeded to the title of 5th Baronet O'Brien, of Lemeneagh and Dromoland, co.
-Clare [I., 1686] on 13 March 1837.1 He succeeded to the title of 13th Baron of Inchiquin [I., 1543] on 11 April 1862, he was recognised by the House of Lords after having succeeded his 9th cousin.1 He held the office of Representative Peer [Ireland] between 1863 and 1872.1 He held the office of Lord-Lieutenant of County Clare.1
+He succeeded as the 5th Baronet O'Brien, of Lemeneagh and Dromoland, co.
+Clare [I., 1686] on 13 March 1837.1 He succeeded as the 13th Baron of Inchiquin [I., 1543] on 11 April 1862, he was recognised by the House of Lords after having succeeded his 9th cousin.1 He held the office of Representative Peer [Ireland] between 1863 and 1872.1 He held the office of Lord-Lieutenant of County Clare.1

 Children of Lucius O'Brien, 13th Baron of Inchiquin and Mary FitzGerald